Summer HERE. The World AWAY.

 Location: TBD | 9:00 a.m. - 6:00 p.m.

-Housing must be selected.
+Housing must be selected by February 2.
 If current housing assignment is also designated Arch housing, you can remain in the same room.

 Last day to “Opt-In” to The Arch (students can always "Opt-Out."
 Students who "Opt-In" this late, must have attended the required workshops held by the Center for Career and Professional Development (CCPD).

 The Armory | 10:30 a.m. - 3:30 p.m.